RaffaelCH/EffectiveSoftwareTesting/assignment01/Documentation.md

 For PalindromeTwo I had 90% coverage.
 I added a test for 999 to test the long conditional, as this was a path returning true I had not covered but found important.
+I also added a test for 9, as single to multiple digits was a boundary that I missed.
 There remained two cases, but as the condition was already covered and I didn't find a test case for them within a reasonable time frame, I skipped them.

+#### Mutation Testing

+For PalindromeOne my tests killed 7/8 mutations, missing the Change Conditional Boundary mutation.
+This mutation cannot be tested, as the program behaves the same.

+For PalindromeTwo my tests killed 25/37 mutations.
+The first mutation was to change the conditional boundary.
+But as the resulting code is equivalent, this cannot be caught by a test.
+The second mutation was to replace modulus with multiplication.
+This impacted just an optimization, and the result was equivalent.
+Another mutation was to replace integer addition with subtraction.
+I added a test with 209 to kill this mutant, to better cover the large conditional.